igorhajduk35/task-manager/DEVLOG.md

 - What PUT and PATCH is
 - How to read source code of DRF to understand what is going on behind it.
 - How DRF offers flexibility in writing your own classes that inherit from other mixins and generics.

+# 22.07.2026

+## Done
+- Applied filter_backends to TaskViewSet

+## Learned
+- How to use filters in DRF